charlesChen02/pointnet_pytorch/README.md

 # pointnet_pytorch

-Implemented as the baseline backbone for semantic Segmentation, which pointnet is not designed for.
+Implemented as the baseline backbone for SemanticKitti semantic Segmentation, which pointnet is not designed for.